madlambda/nash/README.md

 Nash is only a simple shell plus a keyword called `rfork`.
 Rfork try to mimic what Plan9 `rfork` does for namespaces, but with linux limitations in mind.

-Basically, your script can download an Operating System rootfs, copy/install your application inside, start the needed namespaces for serving this rootfs via chroot and then start the app.
-Or, if your application is statically compiled, create an empty directory, copy your application/micro-service into it, start the needed namespaces and run it.

 # Show time!